 Research

 Here you find an overview of my research interests and projects that I have been working on.
 There is a bunch of other stuff in the pipeline that I haven’t had time to write up yet, so check back later for updates!
-I am currently working on three main topics:
+I am currently working on four main topics:

 Machine Learning for Bayesian Inference